sinteur/Rocket.Chat.Monitoring/README.md

 After restarting the promethus container.
 You can setup grafana to display the data.

 This time, you will obtain a pre-fabricated ready-to-go dashboard shared by the grafana community for displaying the node exporter metrics.
-Visit the [grafana dashboard repository](https://grafana.com/grafana/dashboards) to see the hundreds of community contributed dashboards available.
+Visit the [grafana dashboards repository](https://grafana.com/grafana/dashboards) to see the hundreds of community contributed (and official) dashboards available.

+The dashboard you will use is the [classic node exporter full dashboard by idealista](https://grafana.com/grafana/dashboards/1860).
+It has a full mapping of node exporter metrics in its panels, and is an ideal base to customize for your own needs.
+Note the unique dashboard id, in this case `1860`.
+Grafana can directly import dashboards from this public repository via the dashboard id.